Now, proceed to add documents that record money income and outgoings. The first document will be Cash receipt.

-Notice the icon, which means that the values of resources of this record are added to total values of resources.
+Notice the icon, which means that the values of resources of this record are added to the total values of resources.

 Figure 6-16.
 Accumulation register record

 Switch to Cash receipt document list and post the second document.
 After the posting, return to the list of records of Financial transactions register.
-See that a new entry, belonging to the second document, appeared.
+See that new entry, belonging to the second document, appeared.
 You can update the form with F5 key.

 Figure 6-17.
 Accumulation register records

 Finished with Cash receipts.
 However, users also need to track outgoings.
 Go back to Designer mode.
 It seems obvious, that it is necessary to create the Cash payment document.
-You could easily create it manually in the same way as you did already with the existing Cash receipt document because compositions of two documents are identical.
+You could easily create it manually in the same way as you did already with the existing Cash receipt document because the compositions of two documents are identical.
 Another option, however, is to use the 1C:Enterprise 8 feature allowing you to create new configuration objects based on existing ones by simply copying them.